technomancy/bus-scheme/README.txt

 high-level dynamic languages (like, oh, I don't know...
 Scheme?) should be right at home poking around at the implementation.
 Using Ruby allows the implementation code to remain compact and concise.
-Bus Scheme should run on Ruby 1.8, Ruby 1.9, and Rubinius at least.
+Bus Scheme should run on Ruby 1.8, Ruby 1.9, Rubinius, and JRuby at least.
 Bus Scheme also allows you to drop into Ruby when that's convenient.
 TODO: allow real inline Ruby blocks instead of access via a function call.

 === Test-Driven